r1n3m/b2gian/README.md

 b2gian
 ======

-A project to port Firefox OS(B2G) as a Desktop.
+A project to port Firefox OS(B2G) as a Desktop Environment.
 It has its roots on a old project which can be found at this repository https://github.com/fabricedesre/deb-b2g